MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_fileprofile.md

 ---

 # class FileProfile
-FileProfile class is the root class for using the Microsoft Information Protection operations.
+FileProfile class is the root class for using the Microsoft Purview Information Protection operations.
 A typical application will only need one Profile.

 ## Summary